Entering data, correcting errors, and creating reports can be an administrative nightmare. Fortunately, it doesn’t have to be that way.

 Let’s say you’re one of the lucky few that only spends 15 minutes a day gathering data and re-entering it across different workbooks or systems.
 That might not seem like much, but it adds up to 65 hours a year — or 8 workdays!
 Multiply that by the number of people on your team, and the time wasted is staggering.

-Simply typing faster isn’t the solution — good software is.
+Simply typing faster or hiring more consultants isn’t the solution — good software is.
 The right software lets you enter data once, then use it across all your reports and data views.
 For example, once training records are entered into the system, they can be viewed across all your reports to track training compliance for individual laboratories, departments, or your entire organization.
 By eliminating the need to transfer data from one location to another, good software avoids spending the extra time on pointless copying and pasting.

 2. Quality control